mgutz/dat/README.md

 ## Creating Connections

-All queries are made in the context of a connection which are acquired from the underlying SQL driver's pool
+All queries are made in the context of a connection which is acquired from the underlying SQL driver's pool

 For one-off operations, use `DB` directly